-Afghan women soccer players flown to UK with Kardashian help
+Kardashian West helps fly Afghan women soccer players to UK

-LONDON (AP) — Members of Afghanistan’s women’s youth development soccer team arrived in Britain early Thursday after being flown from Pakistan with the help of a New York rabbi, a U.K. soccer club and Kim Kardashian.
+LONDON (AP) — Members of Afghanistan’s women’s youth development soccer team arrived in Britain early Thursday after being flown from Pakistan with the help of a New York rabbi, a U.K. soccer club and Kim Kardashian West.

-A plane carrying more than 30 teenage players and their families, about 130 people in all, landed at Stansted Airport near London.
+A plane chartered by the reality star and carrying more than 30 teenage players and their families, about 130 people in all, landed at Stansted Airport near London.
 The Afghans will spend 10 days in coronavirus quarantine before starting new lives in Britain.

 English Premier League club Leeds United has offered to support the players.